jhowlett-scottlogic/CarbonAwareScheduler/README.md

     - You can still manually trigger using the the scheduledWorkflow workflow using   'workflow_dispatch:'

 # Problems
 1. Github hosted runners do not currnetly give their exact location.
-Github uses the following azure regions:
+Github uses the following azure regions (https://github.com/orgs/community/discussions/24969):

     - East US (eastus)
     - East US 2 (eastus2)
     - West US 2 (westus2)